 All 12 practices pooled funding to support what has become known as VAWAS - our Vulnerable Adults Wrap Around Service.

 This first service started with just one nurse building to a team of 4 by the start of 2016.

 The team worked with vulnerable adults - primarily aged over 75 - to create personalised care plans.

 This proactive approach took a holistic look at patient care, with the aim of reducing avoidable hospital admissions, and keeping people safe and well in their homes.

-In the years that have followed, the service has developed in to a nurse-lead, multidisciplinary Community Wellness Team who have created over 2,500 individual patient plans, reducing admissions by 20%.It has also led the way in creating new teams and new services to fulfill unmet needs that have been identified along the way.
+In the years that have followed, the service has developed into a nurse-led, multidisciplinary Community Wellness Team that has created over 2,500 individual patient plans, reducing admissions by 20%.It has also led the way in creating new teams and new services to fulfil unmet needs that have been identified along the way.

 A case in point is the development of Health Care Coordinators - a team of non-clinical staff who would care for the social needs of patients, allowing the medical team to concentrate solely on clinical issues.
 A case study on the evolution of Health Care Coordinators can be found here.

 By 2016 the Federation was growing.